Standel: Downfall

 In 1970, Standel unknowingly received a batch of defective output transistors that, over time, failed with a burst of direct current that also destroyed the speakers.
-The once dependable Standel brand began experiencing a high rate of warranty returns.
+Following this, Standel began to experience an uptick in warranty repairs.

 Eventually, in 1971, the cost to cover warranty repairs became too high for Standel to endure and the company found itself in severe financial trouble.